- 06

 Trains are very comfortable and punctual in Southern Spain but the railway network is limited to the main cities.
 If you are willing to include whitewashed villages, natural parks, smaller towns and rural areas in your Andalusia travel itinerary, a road trip is the best option.
 Therefore you will need a car.

 The roads in Andalucia are excellent and there are many offices of the usual international car rental companies.
-However, getting in and out of the historical centre of Southern Spanish towns and cities by car is not fun.
+However, getting in and out of the historic centre of Southern Spanish towns and cities by car is not fun.
 Extremely narrow streets, a serious lack of outdoor places to park and very confident pedestrians walking and crossing as if cars didn’t exist are very common in the old city quarters.
 These areas were not designed for cars, so you will enjoy them immensely as a pedestrian but definitely not as a driver.

 Because of this, our recommended way to travel around Andalusia is with a private professional driver.
-This option will save you the stress of driving, finding your way and parking as well as the worry to not damage your car while navigating the narrow streets of Southern Spanish historical centres.
+This option will save you the stress of driving, finding your way and parking as well as the worry to not damage your car while navigating the narrow streets of Southern Spanish historic centres.
 Besides it will save you the time to manage a car rental, to study all the insurance options and to plan your route.
 Also, it will give you total freedom to enjoy the fabulous Southern Spanish wines!
 Finally, we invite you to take into consideration the value that having a local person with you will add to your trip.

 What’s the best time of the year to travel to Andalusia, Southern Spain?